 Q: What level of involvement is expected from sponsoring entities committed to support the student teams?
 And how will student teams connect with them?

-A: Government sponsors (operational units, staffs, and Subject Matter Experts) are to provide information and feedback at 4 major Capstone reviews for a two-semester student Capstone project: beginning of Fall term, end of Fall term, mid-semester Spring term, end of Spring term.
-Project reviews presented by the students should follow business formats, where cost, schedule, and technical performance are assessed against the Project Plan and Statement of Work.
-The government sponsor will be the “customer”.
+A: Government sponsors (operational units, staffs, and Subject Matter Experts) are to provide information and feedback at approximately 4 major Capstone reviews for a two-semester student Capstone project: beginning of Fall term, end of Fall term, mid-semester Spring term, end of Spring term.
+The number, scope, scheduling, and frequency of reviews are up to the proposer and the government “customer”.
+Project reviews presented by the students should follow business formats, where cost, schedule, and technical performance are assessed against a Project Plan and its Statement of Work.
 Contact and communication between the student team and the government sponsor is the responsibility of the university.
-It’s expected that IT tools like Dropbox, Skype, and Go To Meeting will facilitate this contact.
+It’s expected that IT tools such as Dropbox, Skype, and Go To Meeting will facilitate this contact.
 Government sponsors will be requested to provide input to the team’s overall performance on the design project.
-Capstone Marketplace staff may join the team reviews to assess how the student-government interaction is going.
+Capstone Marketplace staff may join team reviews to assess effectiveness of the student-government interaction.

 Q: What is the expected project budget?